eclipse/paho.mqtt-sn.embedded-c/MQTTSNGateway/README.md

 BrokerSecurePortNo=8883

 #
-# When AggregateGateway=YES or ClientAuthentication=YES,
+# When AggregatingGateway=YES or ClientAuthentication=YES,
 # All clients must be specified by the ClientList File
 #

 ClientAuthentication=NO
-AggregateGateway=NO
+AggregatingGateway=NO
 QoS-1=NO
 Forwarder=NO